 - Avoiding “neck sag” as you get older

 There are tons of ways that training your neck can help you live a better life, but for the most part, neck strength will help you lift more weights and keep your spine/neck stable.
-You will need it for both calisthenics and weight training workouts alike.

 Is Neck Training Safe?